sfdcai/openwrt-telegram/README.md

 - **Optional rich Telegram formatting** with inline approval keyboards, sparkline graphs and emoji badges when you enable `enhanced_notifications` in the configuration.
+- **Interactive Telegram menus** that surface a tap-first control centre, client pickers and quick actions so you rarely have to type identifiers by hand.

 ## Requirements